 - No complexity

 - Not ideal for immersion brew methods like French Press

-If you've been following my coffee reviews for awhile here at The Coffee Concierge, you may have noticed that I don't review very many dark roast coffees.
+If you’ve been following my coffee reviews for a while here at The Coffee Concierge, you may have noticed that I don’t review too many dark roast coffees.